Caring for Students and Preventing Violence: CCSU's Student Behavioral Review & Threat Assessment Teams

 "We want to know if a student is deteriorating, and often you'll see a pattern of problems in the residence halls, in the classroom, in the Student Center," Magnan said.
 "If we get information, that gives us a better picture and an idea of how serious a situation is.
 It's not a perfect process.
 But we work hard to keep our students and the whole campus safe.
 We would never turn anyone away.
 We'll listen and consult.
 Anyone should feel comfortable coming to talk to us."

-Stress from school or work, coupled with relationship problems and access to weapons are among the factors common to both school and workplace violence, Powell said.
+Stress from school or work, coupled with relationship problems and access to weapons are among the factors common to both school and workplace violence.

 In an emergency call 911.

 If it's not an emergency but involves a crime or threatening situation call the CCSU Police (available around the clock) at 860-832-2375.